Break of Dawn (manga): Manga

 Written and illustrated by Tetsuya Imai, Break of Dawn was serialized in Kodansha's seinen manga magazine Monthly Afternoon from January 25 to October 25, 2011.
 Kodansha collected its chapters in two tankōbon volumes, released respectively on June 23 and November 22, 2011.

 In July 2022, Kodansha USA announced that they licensed the series for an English print release.
+One omnibus volume compiling the two original volumes was released on February 14, 2023, for both digital and print.